You might not want every page of your site visible to the world. In some cases, you’ll want to set up WordPress private pages for subscribers.

 Whether you’re running a blog, WooCommerce store, or forum, you’ll be able to use this plugin to create subscriber and member-only portions of your website.

-Here are four ways you can add private pages for your subscribers:
+Here are four ways you can add private pages or content for your subscribers:

 1. How to Make Posts and Pages Private